logzio/logz-docs/_source/integrations/terraform.md

 Here's a great example demonstrating how easy it is to get up and running quickly with the Terraform Logz.io Provider.

-This example adds a new Slack notification channel and creates a new alert in Kibana that will send notifications to the newly-created Slack channel.
+This example adds a new Slack notification channel and creates a new alert in OpenSearch Dashboards that will send notifications to the newly-created Slack channel.

 The alert in this example will trigger whenever Logz.io records 10 loglevel:ERROR messages in 10 minutes.